Overview of the Most Common Cryptocurrencies

 Ripple provides a financial settlement arrangement to various banks, allowing them to perform direct transactions across international borders.

 Ripple’s protocol has been accepted and championed by various banks and financial institutions such as Euro Exim Bank in London and Banks in Japan or Kuwait.
-By the year 2019, over 200 banks and payment companies have been associated with Ripple in the U.S.A, Europe, Brazil, and Middle East.
+By the year 2019, over 200 banks and payment companies have been associated with Ripple in the U.S.A, Europe, Brazil, and the Middle East.
 Most of the banks have adopted Ripple’s xCurrent Software to make cross-border payments.
 This niche acclaim has given Ripple which may be categorized as something of a head-start, and it has already been greenlit by the SEC.

 Litecoin first entered the cryptocurrency space in 2011, and it utilizes the L symbol.
 Since Litecoin is governed by peer-to-peer (P2P) technology, it boasts instantaneous payments around the world.